nluna96/surfs_up/README.md

 - June(74.9) and December(71.1) continue to have similar mean temperatures.
 - June(83) and December(81) max temperatures both decreased but they continue to be about similar temperatures.
-- June(67) and December(62) min temperatures both increased and now how a smaller difference between each other.
+- June(67) and December(62) min temperatures both increased and now show a smaller difference between each other.

 ### June and December Boxplot Updated
 ![June and December Temps Updated](/June_December_Boxplots_updated.png)